NikosMas/FitbitApplicationGP-BackEnd/README.md

 Fitbit App for retreiving user data from the Fitbit API (also you can send an e-mail and download a pdf file).

 ## Implementation
 The project is a Spring Boot application partially based on Java Spring framework, Vaadin and Java 8 and built with Maven.
-The databases used are MongoDB for the stored data and RedisDB for other usefull information needed in auth processes.
+The databases used are MongoDB for the stored data and RedisDB for other usefull information needed in auth processes with Fitbit API.

 ## Trying it out
 First you have to clone or download the project from github to your workspace "git clone 'project-git-url'"